samredai/aws_lambda_python_action/README.md

   * ### Step 1
     - Checkout your repo's code using the official checkout action from GitHub found in the repository **actions/checkout**
   * ### Step 2
-    - Deploy the lambda function to AWS using the action from this repo (**samsetegne/aws_lambda_python_action**) and include pymysql, pandas, and cython as requirements to be installed in the lambda layer created during the automated deployment.
+    - Deploy the lambda function to AWS using the action from this repo (**samsetegne/aws_lambda_python_action**).
+If a Pipfile is in the root of the repository, the requirements will be installed to the lambda layer and the lambda layer will be bound to the lambda function during deployment.